slaash10/NieR-Automata-/README.md

 # English-
 I am a little proud of this theme because I did not directly take the Zerthox code.
-I took the time of the student and understand and am amused to rewrite the code.
+I took the time of the student and understand and I am amused to rewrite the code.
-I thank Zerthox for being able to share his code, now I try to make other themes while avoiding taking from the code of Zerthox and his friends.
+Thanks Zerthox for being able to share his code, now I try to make other themes while avoiding taking from the code of Zerthox and his friends.

 # Preview
 # Nier_Automata